-My work continues scholarship in the area of Digital Rhetorics that shape social change within peoples' lives.
+My work continues scholarship in the area of social change that shape peoples' lives.
 I research poststructural expressions of identity/ies to engage how people shape meaning through the technologies they choose to advocate within their communities.
-My interdisciplinary media and rhetorical scholarship engages the contextual spaces of the internet/WWW, gaming, and mobile devices.
+My interdisciplinary and intersectional media and rhetorical scholarship engages a multiplicity of identities (race, class, gender) the contextual spaces of the internet/WWW, gaming, and mobile devices.

 Saturday, August 02, 2014